kbeigl/jeets/jeets-server-jee/jeets-wildfly-activemq-adapter/README.md

 To undeploy the adapter run `mvn clean -Pdeploy-amq-rar`.

-This step removes the ActiveMQ resource adapter configuration but this will not take effect until the application server has been restarted!
+This step removes the complete ActiveMQ resource adapter including all configurations but this will not take effect until the application server has been restarted!

 Note that the adapter can be installed once and for all and